Terms of Service

 Use of the Crunch office address for use as your company’s Registered Office Address.

-Annual Returns (additional Companies House filing fee applies)
+Confirmation Statement (additional Companies House filing fee applies)

 3.13 Re-engagement to Crunch Standard Service: During a period of dormancy if the company starts trading you must notify us and you will be required to re-engage to the Crunch Standard Service.
 Re-engaging the Crunch Standard Service will incur a re-engagement fee, and could involve making up any missed Crunch Standard Service subscription payments if it occurs during the accounting year in which you’re subscribed to the Crunch Dormant Service.